-2.5 Patients with Hepatic Impairment
+2.7 Patients with Hepatic Impairment

 It is recommended that the maintenance dose of Rapamune be reduced by approximately one third in patients with mild or moderate hepatic impairment and by approximately one half in patients with severe hepatic impairment.
-It is not necessary to modify the Rapamune loading dose [see Clinical Pharmacology (12.3)].
+It is not necessary to modify the Rapamune loading dose [see Use in Specific Populations (8.6), Clinical Pharmacology (12.3)].

-2.6 Patients with Renal Impairment
+2.8 Patients with Renal Impairment